 - female (n.)

-- early 14c., from Old French femelle (12c.) "woman, female," from Medieval Latin femella "a female," from Latin femella "young female, girl," diminutive of femina "woman" (see feminine).
+- early 14c., from Old French femelle "woman, female" (12c.), from Medieval Latin femella "a female," from Latin femella "young female, girl," diminutive of femina "woman" (see feminine).

-Sense extended in Vulgar Latin from humans to female of other animals, then to females generally.
+Sense extended in Vulgar Latin from young humans to female of other animals, then to females generally.
 Compare Latin masculus, also a diminutive (see masculine).
 Spelling altered late 14c. in erroneous imitation of male.
 In modern use usually as an adjective (early 14c.).
 Reference to implements with sockets and corresponding parts is from 1660s.

 He shouts to scare the monster, who will often turn aside.